mui/toolpad/docs/data/toolpad/concepts/custom-functions.md

 ### Get the current authenticated user with `context.user`

-If your Toolpad app has [authentication](/toolpad/concepts/authentication/) enabled, you can get data from the authenticated logged-in user, such as their `email`, `name` or `image`.
+If your Toolpad app has [authentication](/toolpad/concepts/authentication/) enabled, you can get data from the authenticated logged-in user, such as their `email`, `name` or `avatar`.
 Example:

 ```jsx
 import { getContext } from '@mui/toolpad/server';